eskay993/gamefiles/silent-hill-3/README.md

 > As of writing (21st Dec 2023), this version works with v3.2 of the Audio Enhacement Pack, however if Reloaded or the Audio Enhancement Pack introduce something unexpected in a future update, it may break the script.

 ### 2. **silent-hill-3-installer-with-sound-fixer** ([Install Guide](#sf_guide))<br>
 Installs Psycho-A's [Silent Hill 3 PC Sound Fix](https://community.pcgamingwiki.com/files/file/1867-silent-hill-3-pc-sound-fix/) which directly patches the sound files to fix the pitch.
-The result is not as good as the other Audio Enhacement Pack, but still much better than the stock audio.
+The result is not as good as the Audio Enhacement Pack, but still much better than the stock audio.
 This version is a backup option in case the other version does not work for you.

 #